Charming property set in award winning landscaped gardens.

 Part of the gardens are modelled on a Japanese stroll' garden and are designed to accommodate indigenous trees as well as many foreign species.

-Further details on the contents of the garden can be obtained from the selling agent.
+Further details on the contents of this low maintenance garden can be obtained from the selling agent.

 All fixtures and fittings